-Line the crust with aluminum foil, then fill with pie weights or dried beans.
+Line the crust with aluminum foil, then fill it with pie weights or dried beans.

-Bake the crust according to the instruction on the bottom of this article, remove from the oven and let it cool completely.
-Meanwhile, don’t play Candy Crush on your phone!
+Bake the crust according to the instructions on the bottom of this article, remove it from the oven, and let it cool completely.
+Meanwhile, don't play Candy Crush on your phone!
 Make the filling!
-The filling is easy to make.
+Which is easy to make.

 Roughly chop the cranberries and combine them with sugar and lemon zest.
 Separately, grab another bowl and beat eggs together with heavy cream and flour and make sure the mixture is smooth.
 Pour that over the cranberries.